Bhikhari Thakur

 Bhikari Thakur (18 December 1887 – 10 July 1971) was an Indian Bhojpuri language poet, playwright, lyricist, actor, folk dancer, folk singer and social activist.
-He is widely regarded as one of the greatest writer in Bhojpuri language and most popular folk writer of Purvanchal and Bihar.
-He is often called the "Shakespeare of Bhojpuri" and "Rai Bahadur".
-His works consist of more than a dozen plays, Monologues, Poems, Bhajans which appeared in print as nearly three dozen books.
-His noteworthy works are Bidesiya, Gabarghichor, Beti Bechwa and Bhai Birodh, Gabarghichor is often compared with Bertolt Brecht's play The Caucasian Chalk Circle.
-He is also known as the father of the naach folk theatre tradition.
+He is widely regarded as one of the greatest writers in the Bhojpuri language and most popular folk writer of Purvanchal and Bihar.
+Thakur is often called the "Shakespeare of Bhojpuri" and "Rai Bahadur".
+His works consist of more than a dozen plays, Monologues, poems, and Bhajans, which were printed in nearly three dozen books.
+His noteworthy works include Bidesiya, Gabarghichor, Beti Bechwa and Bhai Birodh.
+Gabarghichor is often compared with Bertolt Brecht's play The Caucasian Chalk Circle.
+Thakur is known as the father of the naach folk theatre tradition.
 He is also credited as the first person to cast male actors in female roles.

-Thakur was born and raised in Kutubpur village of Saran, in his adolescence he married Matuna from whom he had only one son: Shilanath Thakur.
-In the early 1900s, he started his career as an actor, writer, singer and dancer.
+Thakur was born and raised in Kutubpur village of Saran.
+In his adolescence, he married Matuna from whom he had only one son: Shilanath Thakur.
+In the early 1900s, Thakur started his career as an actor, writer, singer and dancer.
 He remained active until his death in 1971.
-He published most of his works between 1938 and 1962.
-His early works were dialogues and musical plays, later he wrote some philosophical works, Bhajans, Harikirtans and other poems.
+Thakur published most of his works between 1938 and 1962.
+His early works were dialogues and musical plays; his later works were philosophical, Bhajans, Harikirtans, and other poems.